 - 1. Any University of Michigan student in good standing in a graduate degree program who is eligible for a graduate student instructorship or staff assistantship shall be given the opportunity to apply for all available positions covered by this Agreement. - 2.
-Each appointing unit will maintain up-todate information regarding its application and selection procedures on its website. - 3.
-Each appointing unit will distribute job postings for available positions.
-At minimum, appointing units must distribute job postings for available positions via email to all graduate students who are enrolled in the appointing unit's graduate degree program at the time of the distribution.
+Each appointing unit will maintain up-to-date information regarding its application and selection procedures on its website.